tejacques/Locker/README.md

 Why was it made?
 ----------------

 It's easy to make mistakes when writing multi-threaded code.
 Worse, it's annoying and time consuming to do it correctly using `ReaderWriterLockSlim`.
-C#'s build in `lock` syntax is a beautiful intuitive way of writing locking code, but there is no equivalent syntax for `readlock` and `writelock`.
+C#'s built in `lock` syntax is a beautiful intuitive way of writing locking code, but there is no equivalent syntax for `readlock` and `writelock`.
 That's where Locker comes in.

 Example Usage
 -------------